metalivedev/dotclouddocs/public/0.9/firststeps/quickstart.rst

 .. note::

-  By default, your application will be created using the free "sandbox" flavor.
-Application flavors correspond to different runtime environments (clusters), features, and pricing.
+  **After April 25, 2013, your application will be created using the paid "Live" flavor by default.** Application flavors correspond to different runtime environments (clusters), features, and pricing.
   See :doc:`Flavors <../guides/flavors>` for more information.